 A Summary of Child Car Seat Laws in Georgia

-Rear-facing Car Seat Laws in Georgia
+What are the Rear Facing Car Seat Laws in Georgia?

-According to the Georgia Child Passenger Safety Law, children 3 years or under who weigh less than 20 pounds are required to ride on a rear-facing child-safety seat.
+According to the Georgia Child Passenger Safety Law, children 3 years or under who weigh less than 20 pounds are required to ride on a rear-facing child safety seat.
 Also, all children under 1 year must sit on a rear-facing seat.
-The AAP (American Academy of Pediatrics) recommend children should use a rear-facing seat until age 2 or until they exceed the car seat manufacturer’s height and weight recommendations.
+The AAP (American Academy of Pediatrics) recommends children should use a rear-facing seat until age 2 or until they exceed the car seat manufacturer’s height and weight recommendations.
 So in line with this recommendation, only transition your child to the next seat if he or she weighs 20 pounds or more and is at least 2 years old.
 Additionally, the seat must be secured in the back seat at all times and away from an active airbag.

-Forward Facing Car Seat Laws in Georgia
+What are the Forward Facing Car Seat Laws in Georgia?

-The law in Georgia allows children of age range 1 to 3 years who weigh 20 pounds or more to ride on a forward facing car seat.
-Also, a child can transition to this seat if he or she has outgrown the rear-facing seat by exceeding the height and weight requirements.
+The law in Georgia allows children of age range 1 to 3 years who weigh 20 pounds or more to ride on a forward-facing car seat.
+Additionally, a child can transition to this seat if he or she has outgrown the rear-facing seat by exceeding the height and weight requirements.
 This type of seat typically has harness straps that restrain the baby during a car crash by limiting movement.
 As a result, the baby’s fragile neck and spine are protected from injury.
 The law requires a rear-facing car seat to be secured in the back seat and away from an active airbag.
-Once your child has surpassed the manufacturer’s height and weight requirements, it is deemed safe for to graduate to a booster seat.
+Once your child has surpassed the manufacturer’s height and weight requirements, it is deemed safe for them to graduate to a booster seat.